-Tel: +52 55 5322 3000 Email: jose.lecumberri@olivares.mx URL: www.olivares.com.mx
+Tel: +52 55 5322 3000 Email: jose.lecumberri@olivares.mx

+URL: www.olivares.com.mx

-José is a Corporate lawyer specialised in M&A transactions.
+José Miguel Lecumberri Blanco is a corporate lawyer specialised in M&A transactions.
 He has wide experience in foreign trade and customs law issues, especially in the oil & gas, mining and publishing industries.
 He also has experience in financing and fundraising projects as well as IPO transactions, private equity companies and structuring of financial dealings.
 He studied a graduate level course at the Universidad La Salle.
-Mr. Lecumberri holds a M.A. degrees from the Universidad de Oviedo, and a Master's Degree in Law History.
+Mr. Lecumberri holds an M.A. degree from the Universidad de Oviedo - a Master's Degree in Law History.

 OLIVARES has been serving the needs of both Mexican and international business communities since 1969.
 Founded as an Intellectual Property & Litigation boutique, OLIVARES has, in the last 40 years, grown into one of Mexico's leading law firms, offering a full range of corporate and administrative law services with an emphasis on Intellectual Property and Litigation.
 The Corporate and Commercial Law Group advises local and multinational clients across a myriad of different industries.
-Services providedrs include: structuring, drafting, negotiating, and execution of corporate transactions, including M&A; financing, licensing, and tech transfer; distribution and franchising and its related due diligence activities; corporate restructuring, reorganisation and transformation; and the relevant regulatory advice on antitrust, foreign investment and consumer protection.
-The Governance, FCPA, Anti-bribery, and Data Protection and Privacy.
+Service providers include: structuring, drafting, negotiating, and execution of corporate transactions, including M&A; financing, licensing, and tech transfer; distribution and franchising and its related due diligence activities; corporate restructuring, reorganisation and transformation; and the relevant regulatory advice on antitrust, foreign investment and consumer protection.
+The group also works with national companies and local subsidiaries of major multinational companies in compliance matters, including Corporate Governance, FCPA, Anti-bribery, and Data Protection and Privacy.